10 Simple Rules for Good Communication

 - Why are you speaking at this event, are you an expert in this industry?

-3. Have the overall picture in mind before you start on details
+3. Have an overall picture in mind before starting on details

-Make sure you have the core of the speech prepared, including facts you want to include and any pictures to aid in delivery.
+Make sure you have the core of the speech prepared, including facts you want to add and visual aids that will assist in the delivery.
 You’ll need to consider:

-- How long the presentation needs to be?
+- How long does the presentation need to be?

 - The audience size and demographic